jolisper/Cuis-Smalltalk-CuiForth/README.md

 CuiForth is a Forth language interpreter built on Smalltalk, featuring an interactive REPL.
 It adheres to the Forth Standard while allowing space for creative and implementation-specific words, blending the flexibility of Forth with Smalltalk's powerful object-oriented environment.

 ## Smalltalk meets Forth (Series)
 This repository is paired with a series of articles explaining the implementation of this Forth interpreter.
-The fulle series list ([link](https://medium.com/@jolisper/list/smalltalk-meets-forth-series-1bc378583d43)).
+The full series list ([link](https://medium.com/@jolisper/list/smalltalk-meets-forth-series-1bc378583d43)).

 [Smalltalk meets Forth: Episode I](https://medium.com/@jolisper/smalltalk-meets-forth-episode-i-4ca949da9448?source=friends_link&sk=791848eefc25714e1287c174290b8254): For this first session we would like to end with a fully working Forth REPL with at least some of the basic math words implemented.
 Also, a pretty basic error handling would be good to have from the beginning.